 No visit to Sicily would be complete without taking the cable car up to the hill town of Taormina.
 It may be true that the town is buzzing with tourists, but there is good reason for this.
 There is lots to see and do in Taormina: a dazzling mixture of spectacular views, historic buildings, cannoli and ice cream.
-And it was voted one of “The 15 most charming small towns in Italy” by Conde Nast in 2019.
+It was voted one of “The 15 most charming small towns in Italy” by Conde Nast in 2019.
+And it has been nominated as an addition to the UNESCO World Heritage Sites of Sicily.

 Greeks And Romans In Taormina